Rithvikns/Ai-Assisted-Devops/README.md

 print("✅ Build Likely to Pass" if prediction[0] else "❌ Build Likely to Fail")

 ```
-### Advantages
+### Summary

-Ai can provide accurate code for task such as shell scripting , writind docker file
+Ai can provide accurate code for task such as shell scripting , writind docker file but when it comes to few programming task , it writes nthe code with outdates packages or invalid packages , therefore using AI